 By default, Xbox One consoles and Windows 10 PCs are in the RETAIL sandbox.
 To access that version of the Xbox Live service configuration, you will need to switch your PC and/or Xbox One to the development sandbox.
 If you need to test something in RETAIL, or want to play an Xbox Live game, change the device back to the RETAIL sandbox.

 A sandbox is created for you when you create a title.
 You can find your Sandbox ID by opening your product in Partner Center and navigating to Services > Xbox Live.
 The Sandbox ID will be listed at the top of the page.

 Switch your PC's development sandbox

-You can switch your PC into the development sandbox by using Unity, Windows Device Portal (WPD) or via command-line.
+You can switch your PC into the development sandbox by using Unity, Windows Device Portal (WPD), or the command line.

 The following needs to be done before you can switch in and out of the development sandbox in Unity:

-- If Developer Mode says enabled, then you are currently in the development sandbox associated with your game.
+If Developer Mode says enabled, you are currently in the development sandbox associated with your game.
 You can click the Switch back to Retail Mode button to switch out.

-- If Developer Mode says disabled, then you are currently in the RETAIL sandbox.
+If Developer Mode says disabled, you are currently in the RETAIL sandbox.
 You can click the Switch to Developer Mode button to switch in.

 Windows Device Portal